DoSomething/chompy/docs/imports/rock-the-vote.md

 - If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants:
   See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)

-## Next Steps

-1. Create this logic for RTV
-2. Start importing!
-3. Move post voter reg status onto NS profile
-4. Coordinate w/ Marketing for email (weeklydo only) and sms suppression (no status filled)

 ## Open Questions

 1. How can we distinguish between TV and RTV import?
 Do we need to?